KevinGimbel/kevingimbel.de/content/en/blog/2020-08-10-fall-guys/index.md

 In general, I enjoyed playing.
 I played for about an hour last night, and while I had fun I don't really see me playing a lot more since I only have a limited amount of time to play video games and I'd rather play [Elder Scrolls: Online](https://elderscrollsonline.com) or [Valorant](https://playvalorant.com) with friends than Fall Guys, but I guess if you just want to play something without thinking too much Fall Guys is your game.

+You can get Fall Guys on [PS4](https://www.playstation.com/de-de/games/fall-guys-ultimate-knockout-ps4/) and [Steam](https://store.steampowered.com/app/1097150/Fall_Guys_Ultimate_Knockout/).
+I played on PS4 and got the game free with my PlayStation Plus subscription.

 {{< rating 3 >}}